MardisTech/MardisTech/README.md

 - 👋 Hi, I’m Alex Mardis, aka @mardistech
 - 👀 I’m interested in applied logic.
 I just started my coding journey in january 2022, but I have always had a passion for Math and Physics.
 - 🌱 I’m currently learning Modern Software Devolpment.
 Renting servers on cloud platforms, maintaining my repositories, and learning the ins and outs of Container tech.
-- 💞️ I’m looking to collaborate on projects that bring positive solutions to my community and (one day) the world.
+- 💞️ I’m looking to collaborate on projects that bring positive outcomes to my community and (one day) the world.
 - 📫 You can reach me at mardistech@gmail.com.
 Im a free agent and am currently looking for a junior position in the tech industry.

 <!---